-I had never heard of panic attacks and couldn’t believe how this could be making me so ill.
+I had never heard of panic attacks and couldn’t believe how they could be making me so ill.
 But I decided that I would try to ask for help and seek the answers I needed to be well and overcome what was happening to me.

 So began my ten year struggle to get help, to fight the inner demon that was holding onto my soul and find again the person I once was.

-For help and support..
+For help and support.